6 Common Mistakes Art Collectors Make

 - Buy ONLY What You Love.
-While it one may seem counterintuitive as it is indeed important to buy art that you truly deeply enjoy and appreciate, contrary to popular opinion it is not always wise to buy art solely because you love it–especially if it is purely for aesthetic reasons.
-If you are interested in collecting emerging contemporary artists, for example you are most likely interested in the fact that it is challenging you to take a new perspective or pushing you in a new direction.
-Idea here is that people who only buy art that they love usually buy what they are already familiar and comfortable with and therefore don’t tend to take risks.
-The art may be derivative of some other artist and not particularly extraordinary as a result.
-A great artist is one who influences other artists and who has a profound effect on the broader culture.
+Contrary to popular opinion it is not always wise to buy art solely on the basis of falling in love with it–especially if it is purely for aesthetic or decorative reasons.
+If you are interested in collecting emerging contemporary artists of merit, you are most likely interested in the fact that the work is challenging you to take a new perspective or pushing you in a new direction.
+While it one may seem counterintuitive to buy something that you do not truly love, the idea here is to not ONLY buy art that you love but also art can either challenge your way of looking at art or positively affect or influence you in a way that is new and innovative.
+If you buy only what you are already familiar and comfortable with as a collector, you avoid taking risks and pushing yourself to experience and learn something new.
+Furthermore, you risk the art being derivative of some other artist and as a result not being particularly extraordinary.
+A great artist is one who influences other artists through their work and who has a profound effect on the broader culture.
 Contemporary art oftentimes includes a premium with the expectation that that artist will have cultural relevance in society and will influence the next generation of artists.
 So even though it is important to buy what you love, it is also important to take risks and buy what makes you think or feel differently, too.
 Great art, if it is to be innovative and groundbreaking should make you feel uncomfortable and push you out of your comfort zone at least until you feel a real connection to it.
 Art has the wonderful ability to further open your mind to new ideas and find inspiration even if initially, you didn’t love it at first sight.

-Good news–it’s quite easy to avoid all these mistakes so don’t worry!
+The good news it it is very easy to avoid all these mistakes!
 Just remind yourself of this post the next time you go on an art shopping spree or enlist the help of an art advisor.